exercism/blog/posts/interview-with-erik-schierboom.md

 **Yes, the static analysis is pretty much the most exciting thing for me too.
 It's awesome to see that you already have a prototype together.
 I think the speed improvements that static analysis will give us will dramatically improve Exercism, and I'm really excited about how we can extend it to teach total beginners to code.
 I think it's a real game-changer.**

-**Final question, do you have any personal projects or causes that are close to your heart, which you'd to give a shoutout too?**
+**Final question, do you have any personal projects or causes that are close to your heart, which you'd like to give a shoutout too?**

 To me, getting involved in Exercism, contributing to its open-source code base and mentoring people has been an incredibly rewarding experience.
 I've learned tons of things, got to know some pretty great people and feel I have been able to help many people.